FSN648/Alibaba-Ticket-Availability-Checker/README.md

-# Alibaba.ir Ticket Availability Checker
+# Alibaba Ticket Availability Checker

 A Selenium-based automation tool that checks ticket availability and pricing pages for flights, trains, and buses on Alibaba.ir (a major Iranian travel booking platform), built as a practical web scraping exercise for handling dynamic, JavaScript-rendered websites.